Restore/create species-rich, semi-natural grassland

 A randomized, replicated controlled trial from 1993 to 1994 in Hampshire, UK (Stevenson et al. 1995) found that hand-sowing chalk grassland plants on rotavated ex-arable plots created a community partly resembling the target plant community after two years.
 Computer analysis showed a 45-62% fit to a UK National Vegetation Classification scheme chalk/limestone grassland community (CG2a – sheep’s fescue Festuca ovina- meadow oat-grass Avenula pratensis grassland, dwarf thistle Cirsium acaule-squinancy wort Asperula cynanchica subcommunity).
 Higher sowing rates gave a better fit, and a higher percentage cover of chalk grassland plants (from 10% cover at the lowest sowing rate to 100% at the highest rate).
 The three higher sowing rates had similar numbers of chalk grassland species in the plots (28, 30 and 31 species respectively), by 1994.
 Control plots and plots sown at 0.1 g/m2 had around six and 20 species chalk grassland species respectively.
 Seed was sown at 0.1, 0.4, 1 or 4 g/m2.
 The mixture contained 22 grass/sedge species and 25 herb species.
 Each rate was sown in four replicate 6 m2 plots, and four control plots were not sown.
 Plots were rotavated in March 1993, sown by hand, raked and left unmanaged (lightly grazed by rabbits).
 Plant cover was measured in two 1 m2 quadrats/plot in August 1993 and 1994.Study and other actions tested

-A trial at the Crichton Royal Farm, Dumfries, Scotland (Blake et al. 1996) found more ground beetle (Carabidae) species at the restored wildflower sites (18-26 species/line of traps) than in more intensively managed grassland (17-23 species) or unmanaged grassland (15-16 species).
+A trial at the Crichton Royal Farm, Dumfries, Scotland, UK (Blake et al. 1996) found more ground beetle (Carabidae) species at the restored wildflower sites (18-26 species/line of traps) than in more intensively managed grassland (17-23 species) or unmanaged grassland (15-16 species).
 However, an index of ground beetle diversity was highest at the unmanaged grassland nature reserve site.
 Beetles found there were larger, and a different set of species.
 The authors concluded that the beetle community found in natural grassland habitat in the area had not re-colonized the restored species-rich grasslands, even after five years.
 Two fields were ploughed and sown with 17 plant species in August 1987 (five grasses, two clovers Trifolium spp. and twelve other broadleaved flowering plant species).
 They were managed without fertilizers, cut once in July and grazed in autumn and winter.
 Ground beetles were sampled in 18 pitfall traps (laid out in two lines) in each treatment area, between April and September in 1989 and again in 1993.
 Ground beetles were also sampled at sites with continuously grazed perennial rye grass Lolium perenne, perennial rye grass fertilized with cattle slurry and mineral fertilizer and cut three times a year, and an unmanaged grassland on a nearby National Nature Reserve.Study and other actions tested

 A 1997 review of experimental evidence (Nösberger & Kessler 1997) concluded that a combination of management changes and introducing plant species is necessary to restore species-rich grassland.
 A four year study from 1991 to 1995 (Steinegger & Koch 1997) in Switzerland found that a late hay cut and no fertilization did not restore a species-poor rye grass Lolium spp. sward to a species-rich meadow.
 The number of plant species gradually increased to 40 on plots where additional plant species were repeatedly sown in.
 Another study (Lehmann et al. 1996) found removing the existing grass sward and re-sowing with a tailored mix of at least 30 species (12 grasses, 5-7 legumes and 13-16 herbs) was the most reliable and quickest way to restore species-rich grassland.